A Workforce Analysis Example Using Aura’s Platform

 Across all three firms, we saw workforce increases over this two-year period.
 SpotOn saw sizable growth between their Series E & Series F rounds, with 22% growth over these eight months, but has stabilized significantly more since then despite the significant funding injection.
 Square has similarly grown slowly (+18%) from September 2021 to June 2023, in line with its status as an ‘incumbent’ in the POS space.

 On the other hand, Toast's remarkable 70% workforce increase indicates a significant strategic threat to SpotOn.
-Despite the challenges faced by many restaurants and brick-and-mortar stores during the COVID-19 pandemic, Toast persevered, albeit with a workforce reduction of 50% in 2020.
+Despite the challenges many restaurants and brick-and-mortar stores faced during the COVID-19 pandemic, Toast persevered, albeit with a workforce reduction of 50% in 2020.

 Through functional analysis, it becomes evident that SpotOn differentiates itself from Toast and Square by maintaining a steadfast sales focus.
 This breakdown of workforce functions enables a comprehensive comparison of strategic priorities among these companies.
 Plus, it aids in assessing whether investment rounds have influenced noteworthy shifts in these priorities, potentially leading to subsequent personnel changes.